 You can look back on the final quarter of the previous year to decide how many dollars to allocate to those business improvements.
 You might decide to add space or improve the quality of your existing space.
 Or you can allocate more dollars toward advertising and marketing efforts as the year winds down.
 You might also consider creating a web presence to shift some sales efforts from the physical marketplace to a virtual store that can offer products to anyone at any time.
 You can claim these expenditures as deductions in the current year while ramping up efforts for increasing sales in the upcoming year.

 Another way to invest in your company while giving your business more expenses to claim on taxes is to upgrade the equipment you use on a regular basis.
-The CRA provides tax break for business owners who make equipment purchases throughout the year.
+The CRA provides a tax break for business owners who make equipment purchases throughout the year.
 That includes things like machinery, office equipment, computers and computer software, vehicles, and office furniture.
 You can deduct the purchase price of these items, up to a certain limit.
 That’s a great incentive to make those equipment upgrades you’ve been putting off.
 When you make the purchase at the end of the year, you can claim the deduction for those expenses right away.
 You can then start the new year with fresh, upgraded equipment that can help you be more productive.

 Investigate Capital Assets and Depreciation